DJDanl/cpp-docs.pt-br/docs/standard-library/tuple-functions.md

 ### <a name="parameters"></a>Parâmetros

+*TN*
-`TN` O tipo base do elemento enésimo tupla.
+ O tipo de base do enésimo elemento de tupla.

 ### <a name="remarks"></a>Comentários